Christopher Nolan names ‘masterful’ epic as his favourite film of 2024

 The 54-year-old said that Scott is “far too experienced a director to get caught making parallels with our time.
 He lets the world of Gladiator 2 speak for itself, once again showing us who we are simply by inviting us to enjoy the crazy inflationary ride.”

-“Why are there sharks in the coliseum?” asks Nolan.
+“Why are there sharks in the coliseum?” he asked.
 “Because we demand them, and Scott masterfully gives them to us.
 As he reveals how the games are used to manipulate public opinion, we can’t help but see shadows of our own public arena projected onto the sand.”

-“In films from Blade Runner to Thelma and Louise to Gladiator 2, the visual density of Scott’s art serves as foil for his underlying thematic clarity,” he adds.
+“In films from Blade Runner to Thelma and Louise to Gladiator 2, the visual density of Scott’s art serves as foil for his underlying thematic clarity,” he added.

 Watch Apple TV+ free for 7 days